ClaytonTDM/daily-saves-for-pixlr/README.md

 # Unlimited Daily Saves for Pixlr.com
-**The extension is now back up on etension stores, with the addition of a Firefox version!**
+**The extension is now back up on extension stores, with the addition of a Firefox version!**

 https://addons.mozilla.org/en-US/firefox/addon/daily-saves-pixlr/